 Let Stewart share his quite possibly unsurpassed knowledge of the whole western Washington lowland community of plants, animals and fungi, and infect you and your group with his incredible passion for nature.
 In addition to his nature knowledge Stewart has a strong ability to communicate to people of all knowledge levels and all ages, from young children to college students to seniors, and people of all cultural backgrounds.
 Stewart always puts a humorous twist in here and there, while keeping the humor appropriate to the group.
-Stewart also worked for 11 years doing elementary school and family programs with Camp Long in the Seattle Parks Department, always with rave reviews.
+Stewart also worked for 11 years doing elementary school and family programs with Camp Long in the Seattle Parks Department, with parents and teachers always learning as much as the kids, and always with rave reviews.

 You can hire Stewart to lead a short walk, a day trip or a longer trip.
 Stewart can also give nature talks on a wide diversity of nature subjects.
 Our area wild plants, birds, butterflies, other insects, spiders and other invertebrates, reptiles and amphibians, and the relationships between the various organisms, and our area fungi are his areas of relative expertise, but you name the organism group visible without a microscope and he has probably studied it to some degree and can tell a bit of their fascinating story.
 Nature walks and talks can be ecosystem, or stewardship oriented also.